• Skip to primary navigation

 (3) Address add parts of the question

 Not all questions are focused on a single topic.
-There may be questions which may be divided into 2-3 parts.
+There may be questions that may be divided into 2-3 parts.
 While answering such questions, make sure you address each of these subparts.

 (4) Give examples to substantiate your answer